Janet McIntyre

 Janet McIntyre is a New Zealand television journalist, reporter and producer.
 She worked as a news reporter in Australia on Channel 9 News, along with 60 Minutes in New Zealand.
 She previously worked as a reporter for New Zealand current affairs show Sunday.

 Career

 Janet previously worked in Australia, starting her career as a reporter for Australia's Channel 9.
 In 1989 she moved to NZ for the launch of TV3, where she worked with 60 Minutes as a reporter.

 Janet has been nominated and won several awards for her work in New Zealand television.

 Personal life

-Janet's partner Derek McKendry who was a veteran cameraman died suddenly in 1999 after an apparent heart attack.
-Derek covered camera work on the Vietnam War.
+Janet's partner Derek McKendry, who was a veteran cameraman, died suddenly in 1999 after an apparent heart attack.
+McKendry covered camera work on the Vietnam War.

 Janet was married to New Zealand journalist Keith Slater from 2005 until his death in 2017.